tggreene/goodplace/README.md

       2) add a join to your new component via `page-implementations` in `goodplace.app`'
       3) add an entry to `route-implementations` for the same id, it can just use `(inertia-handler <id>)`
+    * For a page and a route you can follow the steps for a page but add different handling on the different methods
 3) Inertia caches components so you'll need to refresh to see changes